kyleskrinak/jekyll-blog/_posts/2022-04-07-code-presentation.md

 ---

-* Weeks 1 - 4: Training
+* Weeks 1 - 3: Training
+  * One week more for Symfony and Drupal training
-* Weeks 5 - 6: Software discovery, requirements, and first stakeholder’s meeting
+* Weeks 4 - 6: Software discovery, requirements, and first stakeholder’s meeting
 * Weeks 7 - 9: Software development and presentation of the project’s effort
-* Week 10: The presentation to all Code+ teams
+* Week 10: Practice for and the final presentation to project stakeholders, project leads, and their fellow Code+ members in the cohort

+## Project Challenges

+---

+* What on earth is Drupal?
+  * Well, about that…
+* Rising sophomores who have never collaborated in this fashion
+  * A highly effective team
+* Uneven engagement and enthusiasm
+  * In the end all were &ldquo;all in.&rdquo;
+* No initial team cohesion
+  * Genuine team bonding and fondness